 Those responsibilities have been under a spotlight lately.
-In recent months, the toll that the pandemic has taken on working families — particularly on women — has been well documented.
-According to the National Women’s Law Center, female workforce participation during the pandemic has dropped to 57%, the lowest level since 1988.
+By now, the toll that the pandemic has taken on working families — particularly on women — has been well documented.
+According to the National Women’s Law Center, female workforce participation during the pandemic dropped to 57%, by early 2021 — the lowest level since 1988.
 For parents and other caregivers, working from home has meant difficulty in finding balance between career life and providing care while schools and care facilities are closed.

 We are living through extreme circumstances, but the effects of the pandemic are layered upon already unequal demands facing women and caregivers of all stripes in the workforce.
 We should not allow today’s situation to blind us to this decades-long struggle.
 My hope is that greater awareness of the responsibilities all workers balance can usher in changes to better support working families during the recovery and beyond.

 As a working mom with two school-age children, I have certainly found this year stressful.
 But thinking back to the days when my work life was intended to stay at work and my home life at home, it was never that simple.

 I recall the nervous energy that would build up toward the end of the day if a meeting were running long, or if someone stopped me to ask a question on my way out of the office.
 In Charlotte, we have a central business district that swells to over 100,000 workers during the day, so the difference between leaving work 10 minutes later than planned could mean nearly doubling a rush hour commute.
 Both in leaving work before my colleagues and in reuniting with my children later than planned, I often felt pangs of guilt that I was falling short at work and at home.